LukasFlorian/T1000/main.typ

 To address the unique characteristics of thermal imagery and improve object detection accuracy, this study implements three primary preprocessing techniques: normalization, polarity inversion, and edge enhancement.
 These techniques are designed to adapt #acr("RGB")-trained models to thermal domain characteristics while preserving essential spatial and thermal information.

 *Normalization* serves as the fundamental preprocessing step, ensuring consistent input scaling across all thermal images and enabling proper transfer of learned features from the #acr("RGB") domain for the pretrained model backbones.
-Following standard practice, input images are normalized using the ImageNet dataset statistics with channel-wise means of [0.485, 0.456, 0.406] and standard deviations of [0.229, 0.224, 0.225] @dengImageNetLargeScaleHierarchical.
+Following standard practice, input images are normalized using the ImageNet dataset statistics with channel-wise means of [0.485, 0.456, 0.406] and standard deviations of [0.229, 0.224, 0.225] @dengImageNetLargescaleHierarchical2009.

 The normalization process transforms pixel intensities according to @norm-eqn, where $I_"norm"$ represents the normalized image, $I_"raw"$ is the input thermal image, $mu$ is the mean, and $sigma$ is the standard deviation for each channel.